 In response to directives from the United States Environmental Protection Agency (EPA), the General Assembly of Maryland passed legislation amending Article 66B of the Annotated Code of Maryland.
+In 2012, the Maryland General Assembly repealed Article 66B and Article 28 and replaced them with the Land Use Article.

 Specifically House Bill 1141 (HB 1141, 2006) required, among other items, a thorough examination of the safety and adequacy of all drinking water supplies and sewerage disposal systems for existing and future populations.
 The analysis contained in the master plan, called a Water Resources element (WRE), revealed that, with continued maintenance and protection, the public water supply and sewerage systems serving Baltimore County will be safe and adequate for the projected population until at least 2035.
 The WRE had a major influence on the policies and actions developed in Master Plan 2020, especially concerning protection of surface waters and the Chesapeake Bay.
 One of the primary goals is to direct virtually all new land development (or redevelopment) inside the Priority Funding Area (PFA), which is essentially the urban area closest to Baltimore City.
 Even with this anticipated population growth, there will be enough potable water in the public supply system, and adequate capacity in the public sewer system.